 Format

 - record a video with slides and visuals and post it to YouTube.
-You may post your video as an unlisted video, meaning only those with the link can view it.
+You may post your video as unlisted, meaning only those with the link can view it.
 Review some tips on how to use slide decks effectively.
-You may not submit a slide deck without an audio or video presentation accompanying it.
+You may not submit a slide deck without an accompanying audio or video presentation.
 The recommended length is between 5-7 minutes.
 Your response should not be any shorter, and not significantly longer.
 Any more than 10 minutes is too long!

 - Try digital storytelling!
 Create a short digital story explaining your response to the challenge.
 Your video should be no more than 5 minutes.